GrinonBarrett/Taksidos/Core Rules/Creatures/Barmpasow.md

  • Claws: The barmpasow may use its claw to strike a foe within 2 yards.
 This is a melee cutting attack.

- • Stinger: The barmpasow may us its tail against any creature behind or to its sides within 3 yards.
+ • Stinger: The barmpasow may use its tail against any creature behind or to its sides within 3 yards.
 This is treated as a melee piercing attack.

 -----
 {Need to redo the attack table later}